razorpay/blade/rfcs/2021-01-22-spatial-system-rfc.md

 Spatial scale needs to be implemented as a core part of the DS in terms of the tokens which will automatically derive the adoption.
 - Implement the [spatial scale](#spatial-scale) (as tokens).
 - Implement the 3 types of [column-grid](#column-grid) structure using the same spatial scale.
-- Make sure all the components are using the same spatial scale tokens while building them.
+- Make sure all the **components** are using the same spatial scale tokens while building them.
+- Every **product icon** is being made using the same spatial system canvas as defined inside Figma.
+- The `line-height` for **typography** should follow the same spatial system (of 8-pt grid) so that it aligns well with each other.

 # How do we educate people?
 Both **designers** & **developers** need to be educated.